-Why Train on Diversity, Inclusion, and Unconscious Bias?
+Why Provide Training on Diversity, Inclusion and Implicit Bias?

 Researchers have found that diverse and inclusive workplaces boost employee morale, increase customer satisfaction, and improve profit margins.
-Promoting a diverse and inclusive work environment, however, requires more than just eliminating intentional acts of discrimination.
-Instead, we must also attempt to understand how unconscious biases can impact the decisions we make and our interactions with others in the workplace.
+Promoting a diverse and inclusive work environment, however, requires more than just eliminating intentional acts of harassment and discrimination.
+Instead, we must also attempt to understand how unconscious, implicit biases can impact the decisions we make and our interactions with others in the workplace.

-In this interactive session, attendees explore the nuances of the following topics:
+- In this highly engaging, interactive online training, learners explore the nuances of the following topics:

 - What is unconscious bias and why does it occur?